 Hint of Purple

-If you have made up your mind to transitioning to gray hair with highlights, why not do it with style?
+If you have decided to transition to gray hair with highlights, why not do it with style?
 Start fresh with a pixie haircut and add streaks of plum to liven up the gray mane.
 Also, add a hint of blue or any other color of your choice for a more detailed look.

-Babylights come in handy for those who want a subtle yet noticeable hair change.
-Ask the hairstylist for a base shading matching the natural grays and incorporate fine streaks of medium brown, adding more depth and dimension to the overall look.
+Babylights are handy for those who want a subtle yet noticeable hair change.
+Ask the hairstylist for a base shading matching the natural grays and incorporating fine streaks of medium brown, adding more depth and dimension to the overall look.

-When talking about gray there are various shades that can be mixed and matched to create an alluring look.
-Chop off the hair into short layers and dye them in an ashy gray hue.
+When talking about gray, various shades can be mixed and matched to create an alluring look.
+First, chop off the hair into short layers and dye them in an ashy gray hue.
 Finish off with dove gray highlights that are barely there but create a huge difference.

 Salt and Pepper Moment